Preparing Samples For Bee Disease Diagnosis or Pesticide Analysis

 Next you will need to write a short letter to the Bee Lab telling them about your samples and what you want them to test for.
 Be sure to include your mailing address, phone number and email so the lab can send you the test results when they finish analyzing your samples.

 Right before mailing your samples, pour off the excess alcohol and be sure the lids are tightly closed and the containers are not leaking.
 Pack them into a shipping box so they do not move around during transport.
-USPS, UPS, and FedEx do no accept shipments containing alcohol so DO NOT forget this step.
+USPS, UPS, and FedEx do not accept shipments containing alcohol so DO NOT forget this step.

 If you want to send brood samples you will need to cut out a piece of comb that is at least 2″ x 2″ and contains as much of the dead, smelly, discolored or diseased brood as possible.
 Be sure that no honey is included in the sample.

 Place the comb in a paper bag or loosely wrap the brood comb in a paper towel or newspaper.
-Do not wrap it in plastic, aluminum foil, waxed paper, tin, glass, etc. because these wrapping can cause mold to grow on the comb and make it unsuitable for analysis.
+Do not wrap it in plastic, aluminum foil, waxed paper, tin, glass, etc. because these wrappings can cause mold to grow on the comb and make it unsuitable for analysis.
 Pack the comb in a cardboard box for mailing to protect it from damage during shipping.

 Samples Should Be Sent To: